HeChinese/OpenHeInput-iOS/README.md

 # OpenHeInput-iOS

+'He' is Chinese word 和's PinYin(Sound), it means 'and' or 'with'.

+'HeInput'('和码' in Chinese) is a name of famous Chinese input mathod.

-Open Source HeInput project for iOS (iPhone/iPad) using Objective C.
+OpenHeInput-iOS is open source HeInput project for iOS (iPhone/iPad) using Objective C.

 This application is based on iOS 8.0+ App Extension custom keyboard.